 At Hallwood Park Primary School we ensure that pupils cover the Key Skills required for History objectives taken from the National Curriculum.
-History is now taught in a more practical, cross curricular way incorporating art, music, literacy and many other subjects where possible.
+History is now taught in a more practical, cross curricular way incorporating art, music, literacy and many other subjects where possible, without losing focus on the subject's specific knowledge and skills.
 History is taught through knowledge and understanding of the world in the Early Years.

 We use a variety of resources, including the use of artifacts and educational visits, to support the teaching of History.
 Recent visits have included the Roman amphitheatre in Chester and the Museum of Liverpool.
 Pupils are taught how to research for information using different sources of evidence such as: IT and book resources; photographs; and maps.